 Junior Chef Competitions

-Hosting a junior chef competition in your school district is an innovative way to increase student participation in your school food program.
+Junior chef competitions are an innovative way to increase student participation in your school food program.
 The competition is appropriate for both elementary and secondary level contestants.
 You can also involve the local community to engage more stakeholders.

-Within a district, competitions usually consist of five to six teams from schools.
+Competitions usually consist of five to six teams, although this may vary depending on the size of your district.
 Elementary and secondary competitions are planned and hosted separately.
 On the day of the competition, the teams chosen to compete will come together to cook-off for a chance to have their recipe added to next year’s lunch menu.

-Each recipe is judged on the following criteria: USDA nutrition guideline requirements, cost per serving for the complete meal, appearance, taste, organization, hygiene and food safety of the team while preparing the meal, and if it can be replicated for large scale food service.
+Each recipe is judged on the following criteria: USDA nutrition guideline requirements, cost per serving for the complete meal, appearance of the final dish, taste, organization, hygiene and food safety of the team while preparing the meal, and if it can be replicated for large scale food service.

 - Students gain valuable life skills by working as a team to create and cook.